Introduction to Project Management Job Interview Questions And Answers

 For instance, a planning process can capture the inputs and sequence of steps required to deliver the desired output(s).
 During the planning phase, you may use a collection of planning processes (planning-process-group) to cover several phase-related deliverables.

-Answer: Project managers know that effective estimation often leads to effective management.
-Here, do include both activity estimation and resource estimation methods in your answer.
+Answer: Project managers know that practical estimation often leads to effective management.
+Here, include both activity and resource estimation methods in your response.

 Commonly used activity estimation systems include: